Plug-in hybrid car buying guide

 Unless proper provision is made with the permissions of your the local authority, it is not advisable to trail an electric cable across pavements or other public areas to connect a car parked on-street with your household electricity supply.

 The only type of driving not particularly suited to plug-in hybrids is regular long-distance driving typical of company cars used on business.
 During motorway use, the plug-in hybrid power-train adds little to the efficiency of the engine at high constant power – and long distance driving will take the car beyond the electric-only range.
 In this situation, a fuel-efficient diesel with a particulate filter would probably be a better option.

 What models are available now?

-Toyota's plug-in hybrid Prius will essentially be the same as the existing Prius with a larger capacity battery and a mains charging plug; and takes the hybrid Prius one step closer to being a battery electric car.
+Toyota's plug-in hybrid Prius is essentially the same as the existing Prius with a larger capacity battery and a mains charging plug; and takes the hybrid Prius one step closer to being a battery electric car.

 However, as the number of conventional hybrid models continues to increase year on year, and all electric cars become more widely accepted, more plug-in hybrids will be launched for drivers who want a car that is capable of electric-only mode, but one that not limited to a 100 miles range as is the case for most electric vehicles.

 While plug-in hybrids are more expensive than conventional cars, a Plug-in Car Grant is available that subsidises the purchase of qualifying cars.
 The grant is worth 25% of the cost of the vehicle up to a maximum of £5,000.
 The models that qualify for the Grant currently include at least eight plug-in hybrid cars.